 Dream of Crows: (Short story) After going on a business trip to north Florida, you have strange dreams about something lurid and/or dangerous that happened in a cemetery next to Tate's Hell Swamp.
 You try to remember and when you do, that's all she wrote.

-Carrying Snakes Into Eden: (Two short stories) In this tongue-in-cheek 1960s-era short story with a dash of magic, two students skip church, pick up a hobo with a sack of snakes, and realize there may be long-term consequences, followed by "Hurricane in the Garden" about why the snakes were missing from Eden.
+Carrying Snakes Into Eden: (Short story) In this tongue-in-cheek 1960s-era short story with a dash of magic, two students skip church, pick up a hobo with a sack of snakes, and realize there may be long-term consequences.

 The Land Between the Rivers: (Three short stories) This collection features three tales set before the dawn of recorded time in the Florida Panhandle world bordered by the Apalachicola River, Ochlockonee River and the Gulf of Mexico.
 This diverse environment of coastline, baygalls, swamps and forests includes the beautiful and notorious Tate’s Hell State Forest.
 In How the Panther Lost Her Roar, you’ll meet the rare and endangered Florida Panther that could be found in Tate’s Hell as late as the 1960s.
 In How the Snake Bird Learned to Dry His Feathers, you’ll meet a Florida bird—also called the Anhinga—that learns to swim before he learns to fly.
 And, in How the Bear Found Her Favorite Food, you’ll learn what the Florida black bear eats when she has her choice.
 These stories begin where the Seminole Creation Myth ends as seen through the eyes of Eulalie, the root doctor in my novella Conjure Woman's Cat.